Former FIBA head Borislav Stankovic dies - WHIZ News

-BELGRADE, Serbia (AP) — Borislav Stankovic, the former longtime International Basketball Federation secretary general responsible for bringing NBA players to the Olympics, has died, the international body said.
+BELGRADE, Serbia (AP) — Borislav Stankovic, the former longtime International Basketball Federation secretary general responsible for bringing NBA players to the Olympics, has died, the governing body said.
 He was 94.

 Stankovic was at the helm of FIBA from 1976 to 2002 and was a member of the International Olympic Committee.